The ultimate guide to great core shed design! From economics to ergonomics...

 Ok, so back to the roller racking set-up, what's your next step?

-To get started, here's what you should action today.
+To get started, here's what you should act on today:

 First thing is to take measurements of the onsite footprint area that your racking design will be located.